leilagharavi/Templates/README.md

 * _YYYYMMDD_ is the format I use to indicate the report date.
 * Everytime you run it, it generates a random color that is assigned to the title, textboxes or lines.

+## YYYYMMDD_MSc

+* _YYYYMMDD_ is the format I use to indicate the report date.
+* This is the template I use for sending my proposals for MSc thesis projects in TU Delft.